-It is the responsibility of ASCE members to maintain the good name of the employer and to develop and maintain good business relations between the employer and its vendors by maintaining an awareness that personal relationships may form much of the basis for the supplier's opinion of the employer.
-All sales and purchases by the employer should be based on price, service, quality, and the consistency and dependability of the business relationships underlying each transaction.
+It is the responsibility of Professional engineers to maintain the good name of the employ- er and to develop and maintain good business relations between the employer and its vendors by maintaining an awareness that personal relationships may form much of the basis for the supplier's opinion of the employer.
+All sales and purchases by the employer should be based on price, service, quality, and the consistency and depend- ability of the business relationships underlying each transaction.